Faye Romero

 When I was about 13, my parents got a job in Perth, Australia.
 We ended up moving to Australia for three years for their work and I went to an international school there.
 While leaving friends and community behind was hard and the culture was so different, it was a really cool experience.
 The focus on academics in Australia wasn’t as rigorous and competitive.
 It allowed both me and my parents to step back, relax a bit and connect with nature.
 This was also around the time that I started becoming more interested in studying biology after high school.
 I did my first two years of high school in Australia.
 And my last two in Texas.
 It was a bit of a shock to suddenly jump back into really intense academics.

-Holding a sea cucumber while snorkeling at the Great Barrier Reef at 13 years old
+Holding a sea cucumber while snorkeling at the Great Barrier Reef at 13 years old.

-Celebrating Harmony Day at school with Filipino friends in Australia (2014)
+Celebrating Harmony Day at school with Filipino friends in Australia (2014).

 Is there a person who you feel has been influential in you choosing your career path?